 As the National Catholic College Graduate Honor Society, Kappa Gamma Pi cherishes the accomplishments of Elena Lucrezia Cornaro Piscopia and is proud to have named our Scholarship for Graduate Studies in her honor.

-Every member of Kappa Gamma Pi is eligible to apply for the Cornaro Scholarship, currently $7500, which provides funding towards the cost of graduate or professional school.
+Every dues paying member of Kappa Gamma Pi is eligible to apply for the Cornaro Scholarship, which provides funding towards the cost of graduate or professional school.
 The deadline for receiving applications is mid-April and scholarships are awarded each year in July.